MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy-url.md

 So when you try accessing a cloud app such as Salesforce, SharePoint Online, or AWS, you'll notice that its URL is suffixed with `.mcas.ms`, `.mcas-gov.us`, or `.mcas-gov.ms`.
 For example, when using the XYZ app, the URL you're used to seeing changes from `XYZ.com` to `XYZ.com.mcas.ms`.

-If the URL doesn't exactly match one of the replacement patterns (for example, `<app_site>.com` isn't replaced with `<app_site>.com.mcas.ms`), or if you have other concerns, contact your IT department.

-If you don't recognize the remaining portion of the URL (for example, __myurl.com__.mcas.ms) as associated with any of your business apps, it's recommended that you investigate the issue further and consider blocking the URL to avoid any potential security risks.

 If the URL does not exactly match one of the replacement patterns (for example, `<app_site>.com` is not replaced with `<app_site>.com.mcas.ms`), or if you have additional concerns, contact your IT department.

 If you don't recognize the remaining portion of the URL (for example, **myurl.com**.mcas.ms) as associated with any of your business apps, it's recommended that you investigate the issue further and consider blocking the URL to avoid any potential security risks.